yassato/AraAphidGWAS/manuscript/manuscript.md

 While *A. thaliana* usually blooms in spring after over-wintering, some cohorts have overlapping life cycles from spring to autumn [@thompson1994spatiotemporal; @taylor2017interacting; @stockenhuber2021uv].
 When *A. thaliana* plants emerge from late spring to early summer, they are threatened by various herbivores [@mosleh2009herbivory; @sato2019plant].
 Of the diverse insect herbivores, aphids are known to be major herbivores occurring across the natural distribution range of *A. thaliana* [@zust2012natural].
-Because aphids often suck phloem sap from leaf veins and flowering stems, we hypothesized that plant life-history traits may play a key role in mediating aphid herbivory under field conditions.
+Because aphids often suck phloem sap from leaf veins and flowering stems, we hypothesized that plant apparency may play a key role in harboring aphids under field conditions.

-To reveal the genetic architecture of aphid herbivory, we combined GWAS with a mutant analysis in *A. thaliana*.
+To reveal the genetic architecture of aphid abundance, we combined GWAS with a mutant analysis in *A. thaliana*.
 We first conducted GWAS of aphid abundance on 196 *A. thaliana* accessions grown in a field site in Zurich, Switzerland.
 To further test candidate genes, we then cultivated and released the turnip aphid *Lipaphis erysimi* on *A. thaliana* mutants.